TrustTheVote-Project/VoteTrackerPlus/docs/project-overview.md

 ### 3.2) Handling the first 100 ballots

-VoteTracker+ can be configured to supply ballot checks and offsets to the first 100 voters casting ballots via a special workflow/UX involving a provisional ballot check.
-When Election Officials opt to support this workflow, VTP will create a unique public/private key pair that is only used for the first 100 ballots.
-After the voter self adjudicates their ballot, VTP generates 100 3 digit random numbers and privately displays the (first) one to the (first provisional) voter.
-VTP then prints a special provisional ballot check that has the public key encrypted 3 digit number.
-The provisional ballot check contains no CVR digests, not even the voters.
+VoteTracker+ can be configured to supply ballot checks and offsets to the first 100 voters casting ballots via a special workflow/UX involving an interim ballot check.
+After the voter self adjudicates their ballot, VTP will generate a random 3 digit number and associated one-way GUID, privately displaying the 3 digit interim offset to the voter while printing the GUID as an interum ballot check.
+The interim ballot check contains no CVR digests.

-The voter shows the provisional ballot check to the out-processing EO who then records in the out-processing voter id roll that the voter has a provisional ballot check.
+The voter shows the interim ballot check to the out-processing EO who then records in the out-processing voter id roll that the voter has an interim ballot check.

-Either after 100 ballots have been submitted or after all the polls close assuming the polling center stays open to allow for processing provisional ballot checks, the voter once again enters the polling center and identifies themselves as a provisional ballot check voter.
-The EO confirm this is the case and visually inspects the provisional ballot check.
+Either after 100 ballots have been submitted or after all the polls close assuming the polling center stays open to allow for processing interim ballot checks, the voter once again enters the polling center and identifies themselves as an interim ballot check voter.
+The EO confirm this is the case and visually inspects the interim ballot check.

-The voter proceeds to a VTP scanner configured for provisional ballot check processing.
-The voter inserts their provisional ballot check into the scanner.
-The voter must correctly remember their provisional ballot check index and enter that on the keypad next to the private display.
+The voter proceeds to a VTP scanner and inserts their interim ballot check into the scanner.
+The voter must correctly remember their interim ballot check index and enter that on the keypad next to the private display.
 Upon successful entering of both, the real ballot index is privately displayed to the voter and the real ballot check is printed.

 ### 3.3) When there are less than 100 ballots cast

 The case of a precinct with less than 100 voters or ballots that have been cast is similar to immediately preceeding section 3.2 above - "Handling the first 100 ballot".
-In the case of less than 100 voters, all the voters have received a provisional ballot check.  once all the polls close, the voters still can exchange their provisional ballot checks for real ballot checks by following the same workflow as in 3.2 above.
+In the case of less than 100 voters, all the voters have received an interim ballot check.  once all the polls close, the voters still can exchange their interim ballot checks for real ballot checks by following the same workflow as in 3.2 above.
 However, in this case instead of 100 rows of CVR digests only the total number of rows, which are the total number of ballots, will be printed.

 Note that since the contest tallies per precinct are public information regardless of the number of voters, having a ballot check with the same less-then-100 rows will in itself reveal no additional information.